madhusriram012/resumeapibackend/README.md

 ```shell
  https://github.com/madhusriram012/resumeapifrontend
 ```
- and follow the commands over there.
+ copy the above url and paste in browser and follow the steps in readme over there.

 ### How to run test
 ```shell